-Alvopetro's Murucututu natural gas field (previously referred to as the Gomo gas project or Gomo gas field) is 6,988 acres (gross and net), extends across Blocks 183 and 197, and includes the 183(1) and the 197(1) wells, both of which were drilled in 2014.
+Alvopetro's Murucututu natural gas field is 6,988 acres (gross and net) extending across Blocks 183 and 197, both held 100% by Alvopetro.
+There are three existing wells at the field including the 183(1) and the 197(1) wells, both of which were drilled in 2014 and the 183-A3 well, which was drilled in 2023.
+All three wells are tied into field production facilities and a 9-kilometre transfer pipeline connects the field to the Caburé transfer pipeline.

 Block 183 is a 9th Brazil Bid Round Block and was acquired through a farm-in agreement signed in May 2013.
 Alvopetro drilled one well, the 183(1) well, on this block in October 2014 and conducted an initial test on the well in 2018.
 In 2019, Alvopetro commenced the stimulation and initial production test of the 183(1) well and in late 2020 installed a plunger lift system to recover remaining fluids from the stimulation and undertake another production test, which was completed in 2021.
 In 2021, Alvopetro declared commerciality on this portion of the block, renaming it to Murucututu, and it is now in the Development and Production Phase with an expiry date of April 18, 2048.
 The remainder of Block 183 is in the second exploration phase as discussed in "Exploration Assets" below.
 In 2021 and 2022 Alvopetro completed the construction of field production facilities and installation of a 9-kilometre transfer pipeline to tie the 183(1) well into the Caburé transfer pipeline.
 In October 2022, production commenced from the 183(1) well.
+In 2023 Alvopetro drilled the 183-A3 well and testing of the well was completed in January 2024.

 A portion of Block 197 is now part of the Caburé natural gas field as discussed above.
-The remainder of the block is attributable to the Murucututu project and costs to date include drilling and testing the 197(1) well in 2014, as well as historical costs for 5.9 km2 of 3D seismic, 122.3 km of 2D seismic, and prior acquisition costs including bid round bonuses.
+The remainder of the block is attributable to the Murucututu natural gas field and costs to date include drilling and testing the 197(1) well, as well as historical costs for 5.9 km2 of 3D seismic, 122.3 km of 2D seismic, and prior acquisition costs including bid round bonuses.
 In 2021, the Company declared commerciality on this portion of the block, merging it with Murucututu in the Development and Production Phase with an expiry date of April 18, 2048.
+In 2023 Alvopetro completed the stimulation of the 197(1) well and the well commenced production in the second quarter of 2023.